rl-institut/multi-vector-simulator/docs/MVS_parameters.rst

 Parameters specific to energyConsumption.csv
 -----------------

+**First row of the csv (C1, E1, D1...)**: Input the names of the consumption components in a computer readable format, ie. with underscores instead of spaces, no special characters (eg. pv_plant_01)

 **dsm**: Demand Side Management.
 Acceptable values are either True or False.
 Currently, not implemented.

 **type_asset**: [Depreciated in the current version of MVS E-Lands]

-**In C1, D1, E1... cells**: Input the names of the various consumption components in the system in the format demand_01, demand_02, etc (different from the parameter label!)

 Parameters specific to economic_data.csv